F 211: Memory Forensics of LastPass and Keeper (25 extra)

 F 211.1: Password Label (15 pts)

-The flag is the word before your unencrypted password, covered by a green rectangle in the image below.
+The flag appears at the lower right, covered by a green rectangle in the image below.

 Target 2: Keeper